 We all consider ourselves good drivers, but there is always something new to learn.
 Cars and traffic continue to evolve over the years, and so the AAA Defensive Driving Course is constantly changing with them.
 As suspected, distracted driving and texting while driving were some of the top themes touched upon, as well as understanding new vehicle technologies such as blind spot sensors and backup cameras.

 Some of the traditional road “rules” and old standbys most of us learned in driver’s ed class have also been rethought.
 Remember the old 10 and 2 mantra for where to put your hands on the steering wheel?
 9 and 3 or 8 and 4 is now the recommended placement as it’s better suited for now-standard power steering.

-Some people could really use a defensive driving course, I thought, as I was driving home from the class and watched someone speed their way down a one-way side street.
-The moment only solidified what the instructor had been stressing the whole time – that being a good driver is not just about your own safety but the safety of others, and that awareness of your own actions is just as important as being alert to what is happening around you.
+Overall, the course stresses that being a good driver is not just about your own safety but the safety of others, and that awareness of your own actions is just as important as being alert to what is happening around you.

 The course does not take much time, it’s not difficult and it’s useful.
 And the knowledge that you walk away with – both new and refreshed – will help to keep the roads a little bit safer for everyone.

-The AAA Defensive Driving course can be taken in a classroom or online.
-It is open to everyone, although AAA members are charged a lower fee.
+In-class or online, the AAA Defensive Driving Course is open to everyone, although AAA members are charged a lower fee.